davidm/lua-lib/README.txt

   `LIB.before`, `LIB.after`, and `LIB.path/cpath` cause global side-effects.
   After all, `require` utilizes `package.path` and `package.cpath` globals.

-  Directory names cannot contain '?' or be prefixed by '<bin>'.
+  Directory names cannot contain '?' or path separator (typically ';') or be prefixed by '<bin>'.
 For future compatibility, avoid directory names with '<' and '>' characters.

 DEPENDENCIES